Show Me How (The Emotions song)

 "Show Me How" is a song recorded by R&B group the Emotions for their 1971 album Untouched.
 It was released as the album's first single in September 1971 by Volt Records and reached No. 11 on the Cashbox Top R&B Singles chart and No. 13 on the Billboard Hot R&B Singles chart.

 Overview

 "Show Me How" was produced and arranged by Isaac Hayes who composed the song along with David Porter.
-With a duration of 3 minutes and 4 seconds the song was also arranged by Hayes and Dale Warren.
+With a duration of 3 minutes and 4 seconds the song was arranged by Hayes and Dale Warren.

 Critical reception

-Cashbox described Show Me How as an "enticing ballad".
+Cashbox called "Show Me How" an "enticing ballad".

 Samples

-"Show Me How" was sampled by Awon on the track Undefeated off his 2013 album For the Grimy (Searching for Soulville).
+"Show Me How" was sampled by Awon on the track "Undefeated" from his 2013 album For the Grimy (Searching for Soulville).

-Appearances in other media

-During November 1971 The Emotions performed Show Me How on an episode of Soul Train.